abcxyz/github-token-minter/docs/playbooks/alerts/BadRequests.md

 ## 4xx Alert Policy

-This alert fires when the Token Minter Cloud Run service is experiencing a high level of bad requests.
+This alert fires when the Cloud Run service is experiencing a high level of bad requests.
 The alert policy monitors the `request-count` metric and checks for the response code class 4xx.

 ### Triage Steps